sparrc/cookbook/readme.md

 #### Directions:

-1. Soak the chorizo in the cider or wine for at least 2-3 hours before cooking.
-1. Heat oil in a heavy pot, cook the red onions on medium-low heat until they begin sticking to the bottom of the pot.
+1. Heat oil in a heavy pot, cook the onions on medium-low heat until they begin sticking to the bottom of the pot.
 1. garlic and pepper & cook about 5 mins until softened.
-1. Add wine/cider to the back and deglaze for about 1 minute.
+1. Add wine/cider to the pan and deglaze for about 1 minute.
 1. Add lentils & stock to the pan, bring up to boil, then cover & simmer for 30 mins, adding chorizo for the last 10 minutes.
 1. While the lentils are cooking, prepare the rice.

 Chicken Marsala
 ================================================================================